Microvenator

-Microvenator (meaning "small hunter") is a genus of dinosaur from the Early Cretaceous Cloverly Formation in what is now south central Montana.
-Microvenator was an oviraptorosaurian theropod.
+Microvenator (meaning "small hunter") is a genus of oviraptorosaurian theropod dinosaur from the Early Cretaceous Cloverly Formation in what is now south central Montana.
 The holotype fossil is an incomplete skeleton, most likely a juvenile with a length of 1.3 m, and consequently, the adult size remains uncertain.
-Microvenator celer is primitive and may be the "sister taxon to all other oviraptorosaurs."
+Microvenator is primitive and may be the "sister taxon to all other oviraptorosaurs."

 Discovery

 Barnum Brown collected the type specimen (AMNH 3041) in 1933 by a field party working for the American Museum of Natural History and he erroneously included Deinonychus teeth with the specimen.
 Because of this, Brown informally dubbed it "Megadontosaurus" ("big-toothed lizard"), Brown made illustrations of it, but never published the name, a fate shared with several other Cloverly Formation dinosaurs (Deinonychus, Sauropelta and Tenontosaurus).
 AMNH 3041 consists of a partial posterior skull, right dentary, 23 vertebrae, four ribs, the left coracoid, a partial left forelimb, a partial pelvis, and partial hindlimbs.
 It was not until 1970 that John Ostrom described the type specimen as part of his work on the Cloverly Formation, naming it Microvenator celer meaning "swift small hunter" due to its long legs.
 Ostrom originally theorized it was part of Othniel Marsh's Coeluridae due to features in the cervical vertebrae.
 Ostrom also referred a single tooth from the Yale Peabody Museum collection, YPM 5366, to this new species that likely belongs to Deinonychus.
 The illustrations that Brown had prepared were finally published in a detailed and exhaustive monograph by Mackovicky and Sues in 1998.
 They confirmed that Microvenator is an oviraptorosaurian, and that it is the earliest known member of this group from North America.

+A second species, "Microvenator chagyabi", has also been named for an indeterminate coelurosaurian theropod dinosaur, from the Early Cretaceous Lura Formation of Tibet.
+However, it is not formally named, and remains a nomen nudum.